-This is a step by step guide on how to register a new number plate in Kenya.
-All vehicles need to be registered and issued with valid number plates before being allowed to operate on the Kenyan roads.
+This is a step-by-step guide on how to register a new number plate in Kenya.
+All vehicles need to be registered and issued with valid number plates before being allowed to operate on Kenyan roads.
 Registration of new motor vehicles/ number plates is done by the Registrar of Motor Vehicles, in the Road Transport Department managed by the Kenya Revenue Authority.

 There are five types of vehicle number plates that can be registered in Kenya.
 This includes Civilian, Diplomatic, Local Authority, Parastatals and GK plates.
 The number plates can simply be registered by visiting KRA offices, particularly Times Tower where the whole process of registration is done.

 2. Certified copy of national ID/ passport of the vehicle owner.

 5. Duty and VAT receipts.

 8. Foreign log book translated into English.